AntonLydike/todopush/README.md

 # ToDoPush
 A very simple sollution for a simple problem.
-If you've ever thought to yourself "Hey, I should clean my room... maybe I'll do it tomorrow."?
-Then ToDoPush is justz the right thing for you!
+Have you ever thought to yourself "Hey, I should clean my room... maybe I'll do it tomorrow."?
+Then ToDoPush is just the right thing for you!

 [View it online](https://todopush.eu.meteorapp.com/)